-In the international system the unit of measurement of the specific heat is J / (K · kg), even if the kcal / (kg × ° C) is widely used, while the molar heat is J / (K · mol).
+In the international system the unit of measurement of specific heat is J / (K · kg), even if the kcal / (kg × ° C) is used a lot, while that of molar heat is J / (K · mol).

 ΔE = Q - W

-A particular form of energy that can be modified after the passage of heat is the internal energy; the variation of internal energy can have different consequences, including a change in temperature or a change in the state of aggregation.
+A particular form of energy that can be modified after the passage of heat is internal energy.
+Variation of internal energy can have different consequences, including a change in temperature or a change in the state of aggregation.

-If the heat transfer results in a change in the state of aggregation, this heat takes the name of latent heat, whereas if the heat transfer results in a decrease in the temperature difference (because the two systems or two parts of the same system tend to reach thermal equilibrium) we speak of sensible heat.
+If the heat transfer results in a change in the state of aggregation, this heat takes the name of latent heat.
+If heat transfer results in a decrease in temperature difference (because two systems or two parts of the same system tend to reach thermal equilibrium) we are talking about sensible heat.

-Heat of reaction is also spoken of when heat is consumed or generated by a chemical reaction.
+Reaction heat is also referred to when heat is consumed or generated by a chemical reaction.

 For internal temperature and energy they have logical expressions (that is, they are scientifically correct) of the type: "the body has a certain temperature, it has a certain internal energy, it acquires energy, it gives energy".